Kodi vs Plex… or if you’re still using Kodi’s predecessor, it would be Plex vs XBMC.

 - More appropriately, which is better for you?

 I’ve been using Kodi (and XBMC) for a few years, not as long as many people, but long enough to know my way around it pretty well.
 I’ve even created a 9,000 word beginner’s guide to installing and setting up Kodi.
 Recently, one of my friends mentioned that he was using Plex for his media library.
 We had a spirited discussion about the pros and cons of each system, which led directly to the comparison article you’re reading now.

-Kodi / XBMC and Plex are both media centers which will let you play content that you either own and have put on your local network, or that you’re streaming from sources on the Internet.
-But, like any good media center, both Kodi and Plex will provide additional information like trailers, screenshots, thumbnails for poster art, or metadata like the main actors or a even a plot synopsis.
+Kodi / XBMC and Plex are both media centers that will let you play content that you either own and have put on your local network or that you’re streaming from sources on the Internet.
+But, like any good media center, both Kodi and Plex will provide additional information like trailers, screenshots, thumbnails for the poster art, or metadata like the main actors or even a plot synopsis.

 Deciding between Plex vs Kodi is going to be different depending on what you’re going to play on it, and what you’re going to play it on.
 To help you decide, let’s take a look at both Plex and Kodi and see what benefits each one offers.

 The Rules of the Showdown

 What would a comparison contest be without rules?
 There are only two rules today: Stock and Simple.

 I’m going to compare the strengths of Plex vs Kodi with any official channels, add-ons, and settings options.
 There won’t be any mention of third-party Kodi addons (legal or otherwise).
 Likewise, there won’t be any mention of the unsupported Plex channels.
 Both Kodi \ XBMC and Plex offer practically endless options for supplementing the “official” content, but these may come with substantial security risks or maybe in a legally grey area.
 I’m of the opinion that if an add-on or channel gives us a feature that is safe and worth having, then it should be vetted and made available to everyone from either Kodi or Plex directly.